NIH-NLM/pvclust-py/README.md

 pvclust 2.2-0 also returns **SI**, the selective-inference *p*-value of Terada & Shimodaira, built on the selection probability `d0 = Φ(-c)`.
 This port carries all three.

-## What gets clustered, and what gets resampled
+## Clustering and resampling

 pvclust's dendrogram is over the **columns**; the bootstrap resamples the **rows**.

-The asymmetry is the design, not an accident:
+Working with transformed data allows both initial columns and rows to be appropriately clustered.

 - objects clustered = columns (distance between columns, computed across rows)
 - resampling units = rows
-- AU answers: *"drawing another sample of n rows from the same population, would this cluster of columns reappear?"*
+- Approximately Unbiased (AU)

 Clustering the other orientation means transposing, which is supported — but it is not statistically free.
 The bootstrap is only meaningful if the resampling units are